barrettrees/barrettrees.github.io/index.md

   <div class="desc">

-  Explaining Search By Analogy for Videogame Moments
+  Explaining Search By Analogy with Videogames

   </div>